Venomtron/Icarus-Mods/README.md

 CRAFTING:

-- Ballistic and Tazer arrows can now be crafted in fabricator bench.
+- Ballistic and Tazer arrows can now be crafted in a fabricator bench.

 - Electric deep ore miner - Solar panel & electric wire moved to machining bench.
 Recipes changed to reflect